 These Vegan Bacon Bits are crispy, crunchy, and full of incredible bacon flavor!
 Made with textured vegetable protein (TVP) and a handful of basic ingredients, this delicious condiment is quick & easy.
 Perfect for topping salads, soups, baked potatoes, and more!

 If you've been missing the flavor of bacon, then I have good news!
 You can easily replicate store-bought bacon bits that are healthier and more affordable with just a handful of ingredients.
 Best of all the flavor is almost indistinguishable from bacon.
-These delicious crumbles make a perfect addition to all sorts of dishes from salad to pasta.
+These delicious Bacon Bits make a perfect addition to all sorts of dishes from salad to pasta.
 Sometimes I even eat them straight out of the jar!
+This is seriously the best, easiest, and most addictive TVP Recipe.
 Yum!

 You'll love this recipe for Vegan Bacon Bits because it's: